 Vegetables That Require Care in Transplanting

-Celery (Requires care in transplant, transplanting is recommended where the growing season is long because celery is very slow growing)
+Celery requires care in transplanting.
+Transplanting is recommended where the growing season is long because celery is very slow growing.

 *Most of these plants will not perish upon transplant, but will experience transplant shock.
 Transplant shock occurs when moved plants do not put on any growth for a significant period of time after transplant.
 Although the plants will eventually come out of transplant shock and resume growth, more vigorous plants are often just started from seed.
 Starting these plants from seed allows them to produce a larger root system, put on more vegetative growth and eventually produce more fruit.
 Significant savings in cost and effort also comes with direct seeding these crops (transplants are expensive to buy and it takes more time and resources to grow and move your own starts).